nflverse/nflreadpy/docs/betting/dashboard.md

 - a sortable table of live markets filtered using the same controls as the terminal dashboard;
 - a model opportunity table when edges are detected;
-- Vega-Lite charts for line movement and probability calibration; and
+- Vega-Lite charts for line movement and probability calibration;
+- ladder matrices that mirror the terminal layout, including best-scope annotations; and
 - portfolio analytics summarising stake, expected value, Kelly sizing, and realised PnL.